itsag/objectkv/README.md

 # ObjectKV

-**A lightweight in-memory key-value database for javascript.**

-The ObjectKV is a simple and lightweight in-memory key-value database with subscription capabilities.
+A simple and lightweight in-memory key-value store with subscription capabilities.
 It allows you to store and retrieve data while notifying subscribed functions whenever the store is updated.

 ## Installation